Preparation for the Non-Medical Prescribing (NMP) programmes

-Students need to be confident with SI unit conversion, basic calculation skills for drug dosage and pack size, along with consideration of cost.
+Students need to be confident with International Standardisation (SI) unit conversion, basic calculation skills for drug dosage and pack size, along with consideration of cost.

 Prospective students can get a feel for the level of mathematics and drug calculations required by taking a free NMP questions assessment on Sn@p – click on NMP exam on the banner.
-All prospective students will be required by their university to take a pre-course entry assessment on Sn@p.
+Prospective students may be required by their university to take a pre-course entry assessment on Sn@p.

 For further practice, and to give students confidence for undertaking the drug calculation assessment within the course; member universities have arranged for a 50% discount.
 You can purchase a licence for £5 using discount code NMP50.
 This will give access to thousands of practice questions.

 To successfully complete the NMP programme and practice as a safe prescriber, a student must be able to demonstrate an understanding of the following:

 - The major mechanisms of adverse drug reactions, including Type A and Type B, along with the multidisciplinary approach to their avoidance, detection and management.

 - The mechanisms for drug interactions and how to avoid them.